olety/epwing2kindle/README.md

 ### Kindlegen is throwing weird warnings!

-If it actually produces the .mobi file at the end those warnings can be ignored; try putting the resulting dictionary on your kindle first and check if you can look up words.
+If it actually produces a .mobi file at the end those warnings can be ignored; try putting the resulting dictionary on your kindle first and check if you can look up words.
 If not, open an [issue](https://github.com/olety/epwing2kindle/issues) :)

 ### I'm on Windows and having trouble installing the python requirements